Job Start Payment

-- You can do ‘light work’ – but won’t be able to work in places like factories or industrial sites or in most pubs or betting shops
+- you can do ‘light work’ – but will not be able to work in places like factories or industrial sites or in most pubs or betting shops

-- In the summer holidays, you can work for up to 35 hours a week; or eight hours a day (five hours for under-15s)
+- in the summer holidays, you can work for up to 35 hours a week or 8 hours a day (5 hours for under-15s)

-- If you work for more than four hours in a day you must take a rest break of one hour
+- if you work for more than 4 hours in a day you must take a rest break of one hour

-- You need to take two consecutive weeks of holiday a year, during the school holidays
+- you need to take 2 consecutive weeks of holiday a year, during the school holidays

-- You can’t do a job which might be harmful to your health, well-being or education
+- you cannot do a job which might be harmful to your health, well-being or education

 If you're under 14, you’re not allowed to work at all, except:

-Other rules may exist depending on the by-laws of your local authority – contact them to find out more.
+Other rules may exist depending on the by-laws of your local authority – contact your local authority to find out more.